 Replacement buildings, accessory buildings and extensions/additions to buildings are enabled where effects are mitigated to an acceptable level based on a site specific assessment, and having regard to the level and timing of the hazard.
 This could be by use of an appropriate risk based trigger or alternative methods.

-Within the Coastal Hazard Medium Risk Management Area and Coastal Hazard High Risk Management Area, avoid residential intensification unless a site specific assessment demonstrates the risk is low or very low based on the thresholds in Table 5.2.2.5.1b
+Within the Coastal Hazard Medium Risk Management Area and Coastal Hazard High Risk Management Area, avoid residential intensification unless a site specific assessment demonstrates the risk is low or very low based on the thresholds in Table 5.2.2.5.1b.

 Table 5.2.2.5.1b Low and very low risk thresholds for coastal inundation